Cmoen11/BuffBot/README.md

 ## Install quide
 1. You'll need atleast to have Python 3.x installed
+2. You'll also need to install the Discord API wrapper.
+Do this by run the following command. python3 -m pip install -U https://github.com/Rapptz/discord.py/archive/master.zip#egg=discord.py[voice]
-2. Download the zipped project
+3. Download the zipped project
-3. Open main.py in your favorite text-editor
+4. Open main.py in your favorite text-editor
-4. Locate last row at bot.run('')
+5. Locate last row at bot.run('')
-5. Inside '' write your bot token, this you'll get from [Discord development page](https://discordapp.com/developers/applications/me/) You'll need to create a new application and add a bot to recive your bot token.
+6. Inside '' write your bot token, this you'll get from [Discord development page](https://discordapp.com/developers/applications/me/) You'll need to create a new application and add a bot to recive your bot token.
-6. Save the file and open your terminal
+7. Save the file and open your terminal
-7. navigate to your bot-files and write `Pyhton3 main.py`
+8. navigate to your bot-files and write `Pyhton3 main.py`